mykoz/resource-links/stats/nlp.md

 LDA:  Latent Dirichlet allocation is a way of automatically discovering topics that are contained in a document.
 - common method of topic modeling
--

 (note: LDA is a bag-of-words model)

-bag-of-words:
+####bag-of-words:

 text (such as a sentence or a document) is represented as the bag (multiset) of its words, disregarding grammar and even word order but keeping multiplicity.

 The Latent part of LDA comes into play because in  statistics, a variable we have to infer rather than directly observing  is called a "latent variable".
 We're only directly observing the words  and not the topics, so the topics themselves are latent variables (along  with the distributions themselves).